Understanding Cancer: A Comprehensive Guide for Patients and Caregivers

 Parkinson's disease is a neurological condition that can cause a range of symptoms, including slow movement, tightness, pain, and weakness in the muscles and joints.
-While there is no cure for Parkinson's disease, physical and occupational therapy can help manage symptoms, improve movement, and enhance daily living.
+While there is no cure for Parkinson's disease, physical and occupational therapy can be a critical factor in managing symptoms, improving movement, tremors, postural instability, and weakness in the muscles and joints.

 Physical therapy focuses on improving movement, function, and relieving pain through exercises and techniques.
 A physical therapist can teach you exercises to strengthen and loosen muscles, many of which can be performed at home.
 Physical therapy can help with: